yanfonseca/mytutorials/shell.md

       ~      Home directory.

 ### Wildcards:
-      * : It matches zero or more words or characters.
+      * : It matches zero, more words and characters.

       ? : It matches a single character.